bstellaceleste/OoH/README.md

 export GC_PRINT_VERBOSE_STATS
 export GC_USE_GETWRITEWATCH
 ```
-> Note: These variables should be exported at each reboot, otherwhise defined in an env file.
+> Note: These variables should be exported at each reboot, otherwise defined in an env file.

 #### Testing Boehm GC with [Phoenix](https://github.com/kozyraki/phoenix) Applications and [GCBench](https://hboehm.info/gc/gc_bench/)
 Now that our environment is set and the GC that integrates SPML is compiled, we can test it using the Phoenix benchmark suite.